Bubbler-4/blog/content/posts/dev/cargo-oj.en.md

 ## Future work

 * Loading files
+    * Allow `mod.rs`-style modules.
     * Copy file-level attributes on submodules to parent `mod` node as well.
-    * Regular comments are stripped by code -> AST -> code round trip.
-Check if doc-comments do survive the round trip.
+    * Check if doc-comments do survive the round trip.
 * Dead code elimination
     * What to do with macro decls/invocations?
     * Filter `unused_imports` too.